11 Best Floor Press Alternatives For Jacked Triceps

 Step By Step Instructions

 • Set your rings up on your rack.
-This process will vary based on your rings.
 Follow the manufacturer’s instructions closely.

-• Starting position is hands on rings, arms extended, knees slightly bent and feet crossed (crossing feet is optional but does help with unwanted swinging in my experience).
+• Starting position is hands on rings, arms extended, knees slightly bent and feet crossed.

 • Descend down by bending the elbows and slightly leaning forward.